-modelling.
-We found that the best imputation model based on statistical analysis is model 6 (Median) for O_3 , PM{10} , and $PM{2.5}$ and Model 2 (CA+ENV) for NO_2 imputation.
-The station environmental type plays an essential role with NO_2 imputation, because NO_2 shows local patterns, as it is concentrated where it is emitted in urban areas and near to the roadside.
-Adding to that NO_2 is shorter lived than other pollutants and shows greater spatial variability, with concentrations being strongly influenced by the environment type (e.g. roadside, urban background, rural).
-This changes the NO_2 concentrations from one location to another based on the environmental type (CenterForCities, 2020).
+it is concentrated where it is emitted in urban areas and near the roadside.
+Adding to that, NO2 is shorter-lived than other pollutants and shows greater spatial variability, with concentrations being strongly influenced by the environment type (e.g. roadside, urban background, rural).
+This changes the NO2 concentrations from one location to another based on the environmental type (CenterForCities, 2020).

-On the other hand, the graphical model evaluation functions showed these models' performance based on the distribution of the concentrations and the degree of agreement between imputed/modelled and observed concentrations.
+On the other hand, the graphical model evaluation functions showed these models' performance based on the distribution of the concentrations and the degree of agreement between imputed-modelled and observed concentrations.
 These functions help us to understand the relationship between the distributions of the observations and the model's performance.
-From the histograms in Figs. 2 and 3 we noted that the overall distribution of the observed concentrations of NO_2 , $PM{2.5}$, and PM{10} are skewed to the lower values, while O_3 has a more normal distribution.
-From these histograms, we also noticed that the distributions of the modelled O_3 concentrations are shifted to lower values, while other pollutants modelled concentrations are shifted to higher values.
-Hence the model is not always able to reproduce the edges of the distribution correctly.
+From the histograms in Figs. 2 and 3 we noted that the overall distributions of the observed concentrations of NO2, PM{2.5}, and PM10 are skewed to the lower values, while O3 has a more normal distribution.
+From these histograms, we also noticed that the distributions of the modelled O3 concentrations are shifted to lower values, while other pollutants' modelled concentrations are shifted to higher values.
+Hence, the model is not always able to reproduce the edges of the distribution correctly.
 The skewness in modelled values is mostly associated with model 1 (CA).
 As a consequence, this shows the greatest difference in skewness between the distributions of the observed and modelled values.
 However, model 1 (CA) in combination with others, as part of model 6 (Median), reduces the skewness in modelled values and generates better imputation, resulting in the lowest RMSE.

-Model 6 (Median) is based on the median concentrations from stations with temporal and spatial similarity, so this model's expected performance is to underestimate the highest values and overestimate the lowest values with a normal distributed dataset.
-We found that the models performance can vary based on the environmental type and the nature of the pollutant, as shown in our analysis of model performance and DAQI RMSE.
+Model 6 (Median) is based on the median concentrations from stations with temporal and spatial similarity, so this model's expected performance is to underestimate the highest values and overestimate the lowest values with a normally distributed dataset.
+We found that the model performance can vary based on the environmental type and the nature of the pollutant, as shown in our analysis of model performance and DAQI RMSE.

 Through our analysis, we also found that the variation of the model's performance with different environmental types is due to the pollutant behaviour and its emitted sources.

-Model 6 (Median) performance with O_3 imputation changes from one environmental type to another due to the ozone's behaviour at these locations.
-As we know, ozone is not directly emitted into the air, but it is formed as a secondary pollutant by chemistry involving nitrogen oxides (NO_x), the sum of NO_2 , nitric oxide (NO_3) and volatile organic compounds (NO_3) in the presence of sunlight (Diaz et al., 2020).
-This chemistry is non-linear and newly emitted NO_3 can react with NO_3 leading to reductions in NO_3 concentrations close to sources of NO_3 (e.g. in urban areas and in particular, close to roads).
-Consequently, ozone concentrations in urban areas are often lower than those at rural areas (H. Khan et al., 2017), as shown in Fig. 6.
+Model 6 (Median) performance with O_3 imputation changes from one environmental type to another due to the ozone behaviour at these locations.
+As we know, ozone is not directly emitted into the air, but it is formed as a secondary pollutant by chemistry involving nitrogen oxides (NO_x): the sum of NO_2 , nitric oxide (NO_3), and volatile organic compounds (VOC_3) in the presence of sunlight (Diaz et al., 2020).
+This chemistry is non-linear, and newly emitted NO_3 can react with O_3 , leading to reductions in O_3 concentrations close to sources of NO (e.g. in urban areas and, in particular, close to roads).
+Consequently, ozone concentrations in urban areas are often lower than those in rural areas (Khan et al., 2017), as shown in Fig. 6.